mfpdev/mfp71-with-ionic2/README.md

     ```bash
     $ mfp cordova push
     ```

-  ## Create the above template from scratch
-  In this section I will explain how to create blank template of MFP 7.1 and Ionic2 like the above sample.
-There are some challenges here:

-  - MFP 7.1 Cordova App is come with Cordova 3.7.0 - to solve this you need to create Ionic2 project without Cordova and then merge it into MFP 7.1 Cordova App
-  - The Ionic V2 works for now with TypeScript - to solve this you need to add the d.ts files and use the gulp commands

-  - Create the MFP 7.1 Cordova App by running the following commands in terminal:
+  - Run the application
     ```bash
+    $ mfp cordova emulate
+    ```

+  ## How to create a blank template of an MFP 7.1 Cordova App that uses Ionic2
+  The main challenges are:

+  - Ionic2 uses a later version of Cordova than MFP 7.1 (Cordova 3.7.0) - To deal with this you need to create Ionic2 project without Cordova and then merge it into an MFP 7.1 Cordova App.
+  - Ionic2 currently works with TypeScript and MFP 7.1 is not built to call from TypeScript - to deal with this you need to add the .d.ts files into the typings folder and use `gulp` commands

+  ### Guidelines:

+  - Create the MFP 7.1 Cordova app by running the following commands in a terminal window:
+  ```bash
   $ mfp cordova create myapp -p ios,android
   $ cd myapp
   $ npm install
   ```

-  - Create empty Ionic2 App by running the following commands in terminal:
+  - Create an empty Ionic2 app by running the following commands in a terminal window:
   ```bash
   $ ionic start -v2 --no-cordova ioniccode blank
   ```

-  - Copy Ionic2 Into MFP 7.1 Cordova App by running the following command in terminal:
+  - Copy Ionic2 Into an MFP 7.1 Cordova app by running the following command in a terminal window:
   ```bash
   $ cp -a ./ioniccode/. ./myapp/
   ```

-  - Add wlInit.js into `./myapp/www/js/` by running the follow command in terminal:
+  - Add wlInit.js into `./myapp/www/js/` by running the follow command in a terminal window:
   ```bash
   $ curl -o ./myapp/www/js/wlInit.js https://raw.githubusercontent.com/mfpdev/mfp71-with-ionic2/master/MyApp/www/js/wlInit.js
   ```